 A Teachers Insight

-We rather you hear about this course from your peers!
+We would rather you hear about this course from your peers!
 "This course has provided me with a huge amount of new resources, ideas and tools for dealing with children with anxiety.
 Anxiety in children is increasing at an alarming rate.
 It’s almost like a few years ago, ‘it’ came thundering into every school across the country.
 At that time, it felt as if teachers were blindsided by it.
 Slowly but surely, every teacher forum, Facebook support group and staff room were trying to find resources and support to help deal with this increase in anxiety among it’s students.
 In my opinion, this is the biggest challenge teachers are facing nowadays.

 In my opinion, this course has been the most relevant and helpful to date.
 It has greatly increased my level of confidence to deal with children presenting with anxiety.
 The videos, resources and discussion forums have proven to be invaluable sources of information.
 It provides a framework on how teachers can approach dealing with these children in a compassionate, empathetic and informed manner.
 I love the idea of children understanding how their brain works and the upstairs/downstairs brain.
 I look forward to using some of the techniques outlined in this course such as, breathing exercises, guided visualisation, fear factor scale, behavioural experiments, followed by reflecting on them and many more.
 The whole topic of childhood anxiety is an area I find particularly interesting.
 I look forward to using the resources outlined in this course and continuing to research this area.
 I would like to thank David for this amazing course, and the etutors for all suggestions and feedback throughout the discussion forums."
 Karen